martinmarques/pgmon_zabbix/README.rst

    sudo -u zabbix mon_collector.py

-if this rund with no errors, check tat you have the LOGDIR_BASE/PG_HOST/PG_PORT/latest file.
+if this runs with no errors, check that you have the LOGDIR_BASE/PG_HOST/PG_PORT/latest file.

 if this is also ok generate the user parameters for zabbix